 7. Filter the sample through a 0.22 µm Nylon membrane filter.

-8. Place a volume (~20 µl) of protein solution into sample vials and put on the sample platform of Agilent 1200 Series.
+8. Place a volume (~20 µl) of protein solution into sample vials and put it on the sample platform of Agilent 1200 Series.

 9. Set up system parameters: Wash Location, Inject Location, Inject Volume, Sample Name, Column temperature and Wavelength.